 Q: Why did you decide to start your own business?

 My first job out of college was as a secretary in an office.
 I spent a year there and left the position because I felt underutilized, underpaid, and not challenged.
 I needed a way to pick the projects I work on and do something I’m really good at to make a difference.
 I knew freelancing was the way to go, and I haven’t looked back!
 I love my job because I’m constantly solving problems and helping people, two things I really enjoy doing.
 Now that I’m a mom, the flexibility of freelancing is a lifesaver.

 Q: How many projects have you done?

 Countless!
 If I had to guess, several hundred.
-I’ve worked with around 80 clients over the past 5 years.
+I’ve worked with over 100 clients over the years.
 Some of them have been as close as the next room (my husband) and as far as Germany (and all over the US and Canada)!

 Q: Why should I work with you?

 Instead of the disconnected service you might receive from a corporate company, you’ll get personalized and customized service when you work with me.
 I believe in going the extra mile and not quitting until everything is correct.
 I like to teach, I like to learn, and most of all, I like to fix things.

 Part II: What I Do